Skip to main content

 Does this work with SQL Server running in Kubernetes?

 Yes.
-Set endpoint to the SQL Server service DNS (e.g., sqlserver.default.svc.cluster.local:1433) and inject credentials via a Kubernetes secret.
-The Collector can run as a sidecar or DaemonSet.
+Set the receiver server to the SQL Server service DNS (e.g., sqlserver.default.svc.cluster.local) on port 1433 and inject the monitoring credentials via a Kubernetes secret.
+The Collector can run as a sidecar or a Deployment.

 How do I monitor multiple SQL Server instances?